vi/syn-file-expand/crates/syn-file-expand-cli/README.md

   -o, --output OUTPUT        Use given file for output instead of stdout
 ```

-There is [a Github release](https://github.com/vi/syn-file-expand/releases/) with the tool pre-built for various platforms.
+There are [Github releases](https://github.com/vi/syn-file-expand/releases/) with the tool pre-built for various platforms.
 You can also install the tool using `cargo install syn-file-expand-cli`.